svlada/springboot-security-jwt/etc/blog.md

 2. ```AjaxAuthenticationProvider```
 3. ```AjaxAwareAuthenticationSuccessHandler```
 4. ```AjaxAwareAuthenticationFailureHandler```
-5. ```RestAuthenticationEntryPoint implements```
+5. ```RestAuthenticationEntryPoint```
 6. ```WebSecurityConfig```

-Before we get to the details of implementation, let's look at the request/response authentication flows.
+Before we get to the details of the implementation, let's look at the request/response authentication flow.

 **Ajax authentication request example**